A swim advisory has been issued for Camp Branch Beach at Smithville Lake due to elevated E. coli levels.

 E. Coli is naturally occurring and can happen after heavy rains or from various wildlife.
 Clay County follows the same procedures as the state of Missouri when other beaches have an elevated E. Coli reading.
 We have posted signs at the beach.

 Please feel free to contact the Park Office at 816-407-3400 ext.
 3 with any questions.

 We appreciate your patronage and look forward to your visit at Smithville Lake.

 Clay County Parks Department operates and maintains two public swim beaches at Smithville Lake.
 The beaches are located within Camp Branch and Little Platte Parks.
-The beaches are now closed for the season.
-They will reopen May 1, 2022.
 Thank you for your patronage!

 Camp Branch Beach - map

 Camp Branch Beach is located on the east side of the lake within Camp Branch Park across the parking lot from the Main Park Office, Camp Branch Marina and Boat Launch.

 In addition to access by vehicle, Camp Branch Beach is also accessible from Camp Branch Campground via Bonebender Trail

 Little Platte beach is located within Little Platte Park on the west side of the